Massoud Abdelhafid

 Massoud Abdelhafid (مسعود عبد الحافظ) was a Libyan army general during the government of Muammar Gaddafi.
-He held various major positions in the government following the 1969 coup d'etat of Muammar Gaddafi, including Commander of Military Security, Governor of Fezzan and Head of Security in major cities.
+He held various major positions in the government following the 1969 coup d'état of Muammar Gaddafi, including Commander of Military Security, Governor of Fezzan and Head of Security in major cities.
 He was a prominent figure in Libya and played a major role in building relations with neighboring countries Chad and Sudan.
 Massoud Abdelhafid was a senior commander in the Libyan Army during the Chadian–Libyan conflict.
 Known for his leadership of Libyan-backed insurrections and wars in Chad, he was referred to as "Mr. Chad".
 He played many major roles in the military and the Government, and was considered a key figure during the regime.
 He married the sister of Ahmad Gaddaf-Al Dam.

 2011 Libyan civil war

-The United Nations Security Council drafted a resolution naming 23 senior Libyan officials in the regime of Muammar Gaddafi to be sanctioned.
-The resolution, which included travel bans and asset freezes, named Massoud Abdelhafid.

 Following the defection of Abdul Fatah Younis, Gaddafi designated Abdelhafid as interior minister.
-General Massoud Abdelhafid led the pro-Gaddafi forces in the city of Sabha during the Battle of Sabha and the Fezzan campaign.
+General Massoud Abdelhafid led the pro-Gaddafi forces in the region of Fezzan during the Battle of Sabha and the Fezzan campaign.

-Abdelhafid was reported to have fled to Egypt alongside Interior Minister Nassr al-Mabrouk Abdullah.
+Abdelhafid was reported to have fled to Egypt, after the fall of Sabha, alongside Interior Minister Nassr al-Mabrouk Abdullah.